Existence of steady very weak solutions to Navier-Stokes equations with non-Newtonian stress tensors: Construction of the relative truncation

 \subsection{Acknowledgments}

-C.\ M.\ and S.\ S.\ thank the support of the research program PRIMUS/19/SCI/01 of Charles University and the support of the program GJ17-01694Y of the Czech national grant agency (GA\v{C}R).
+C.\ M.\ and S.\ S.\ thank the support of the research program PRIMUS/19/SCI/01 of Charles University and the support of the program GJ19-11707Y of the Czech national grant agency (GA\v{C}R).
+They also thank the support of the grant SVV-2019 -260455.
 S.\ S.\ thanks the the support of the university centre UNCE/SCI/023 of Charles University.

 {